-Exposure to controversial sectors
+• Exposure to controversial sectors

 The ESG database defined certain business areas and business activities as relevant.
 Business areas and business activities were defined as relevant if they involve the production or distribution of products in a controversial area ("controversial sectors").
-Controversial sectors were defined, for example, as the civil firearms industry, military defence, tobacco and adult entertainment.
+Controversial sectors were defined, for example, as the civil firearms industry, military defence and tobacco.
 Other business sectors and business activities that affect the production or distribution of products in other sectors were defined as relevant.
-Other relevant sectors were, for example, nuclear energy or coal mining and coal-based power generation.
+Other relevant sectors were, for example, coal mining and coal-based power generation.
+Issuers were evaluated according to the share of total revenues they generate in controversial business areas and controversial business activities.
+The lower the percentage of revenues from the controversial business areas and controversial business activities, the better the score.